rcpch/digital-growth-charts-server/docs/clinician/chart-information-families.md

 ### Why do we use growth charts?

-By plotting a baby’s growth on the chart, we can see whether it is following the expected pattern.
-The lines on a growth chart are called centile lines and are based on measurements from many babies.
-They show the optimal range of weights, lengths and head circumferences for healthy children, and how one baby compares with others of the same age and sex.
-For example, if your baby’s weight is on the 25th centile, it means that if you lined up 100 babies of the same age and sex in order of weight, your baby would probably be number 25; 75 babies would be heavier than your baby, and 24 would be lighter.
+The lines on a growth chart are called centile lines and are based on measurements from many infants and children.
+They show the optimal range of weights, lengths and head circumferences for healthy children, and how one child compares with others of the same age and sex.
+For example, if your child’s weight is on the 25th centile, it means that if you lined up 100 children of the same age and sex in order of weight, your child would probably be number 25; 75 children would be heavier than your child, and 24 would be lighter.
 Weights, lengths and head circumferences that are anywhere within the centile lines on the chart are considered normal.
-Every baby is different (they come in all shapes and sizes!), so no two filled-in charts will look the same.
+Every child is different (they come in all shapes and sizes!), so no two filled-in charts will look the same.
 Even twins may have different growth patterns.

-If a baby’s growth pattern looks unusual, your health visitor or doctor may want to have a closer look to see why.
-This may involve taking more measurements, looking closely at feeding, or performing investigations.
-Most babies who have such investigations are found to be perfectly normal; however, it is important to check an unusual pattern on the chart to make sure.
+If a child’s growth pattern looks unusual, your health visitor or doctor may want to have a closer look to see why.
+This may involve taking more measurements or performing investigations.
+Most children who have such investigations are found to be perfectly normal; however, it is important to check an unusual pattern on the chart to make sure.

 ##  The UK-WHO growth charts

-The UK-WHO growth charts are based on measurements from healthy term babies (37 or more weeks gestation) collected by the World Health Organization (WHO) in six different countries.
+The UK-WHO growth charts are based:

+•	From birth to age 4 years on measurements from healthy term babies (37 or more weeks gestation) collected by the World Health Organization (WHO) in six different countries.
 Healthy breastfed babies whose mothers did not smoke and who had access to good healthcare and nutrition were measured over time.
 The centile curves drawn using these measurements show how healthy babies are expected to grow, whatever their ethnic origin and whether breastfed or infant formula fed.
-For babies below 37 weeks of gestation, measurements are plotted on growth charts based on the birthweights of British infants who were born prematurely.
+For babies below 37 weeks gestation, measurements are plotted on growth charts based on the birthweights of British infants who were born prematurely.

+•	From age 4 to 20 years on measurements from a large number of British children collected in the 1980-90s.

 ##   Weighing and measuring